Indigo revolt: Revolt

-The revolt started in Chougacha village near Krishnanagar, Nadia district, where Bishnucharan Biswas and Digambar Biswas first led the rebellion against the planters in Bengal, 1859.
+The revolt started in Chougacha village near Krishnanagar, Nadia district, where two peasant leaders, Bishnucharan Biswas and Digambar Biswas first led the rebellion against the planters in Bengal at March, 1859.
 It spread rapidly in Murshidabad, Birbhum, Burdwan, Pabna, Khulna and Jessore.
 In Kalna, Burdwan Shyamal Mondal led the revolt.
 Mondal published a magazine named "Mrittika" and wrote about oppressions of the Indigo planters and plights of the peasants.
+Gopal Mandal, a peasant leader, with his resolute band of a hundred and fifty peasants attacked and beat back the lathials whom the planter Larmour had sent down to intimidate peasants into accepting advances for cultivating indigo.
 Some indigo planters were given a public trial and executed.
 The indigo depots were burned down.
 Many planters fled to avoid being caught.
-The zamindars were also targets of the rebellious peasants.
+The Zamindars were also targets of the rebellious peasants.

 In response, the planters employed groups of mercenaries and engaged in continual clashes with the rebelling peasants.
-Historians have noted that unlike the First War of Indian Independence, the Indigo revolt did not direct their hostility towards the British colonial authorities but instead focused their attention towards European planters and merchants; historian Subhas Bhattacharya noted in The Indigo Revolt of Bengal (1977) that the "movement began and ended as a struggle against the planters."
+Historians have noted that unlike the Indian Rebellion of 1857, members of the revolt did not direct their hostility towards the British colonial authorities but instead focused their attention towards European planters and merchants; historian Subhas Bhattacharya noted in The Indigo Revolt of Bengal (1977) that the "movement began and ended as a struggle against the planters."
 The revolt was eventually suppressed by the mercenary forces of the indigo planters, though not before it put a temporarily halt to large areas of indigo production along the Bengal and Kathgara regions.
 The planters sued hundreds of peasants for breaking their indigo contracts, with over seventeen thousand rupees being spent defending these lawsuits.